 My focus will only be for tourist visa application.
 If you’re studying, working, marrying, or visiting family, I’m sure there’s a whole other bunch of stuff you need to prepare.
 I can’t help you with it, sorry.

-The following 27 countries are members of the Schengen Agreement (Feb 25, 2014):
+The following 26 countries are the members of the Schengen agreement.

 - Czech Republic

 - Liechtenstein (not a EU)

 - Swiss (not a European Union Member State)

 As of January, 2014, valid Schengen visa (type: double or multiple entry), who have already entered the Schengen area, may travel to the following without additional visa and may stay for period equal to the remainder of the time for which the Schengen visa is valid.
 The said 2 countries membership to Schengen region are in process.

 Philippine passport holders are required Schengen visa to visit one or more of these Member States.
 This visa is valid in all Schengen states for a stay of up to 90 days within a six-month period for a visit, tourism or business.
 It is not valid for employment.

 Applications can be made earliest three (3) months before the planned entry.

 Visa applications must be lodged at the Embassy/Consulate of the country of intended visit.
 If your plan is to visit several countries, visa application must be made at the Embassy/Consulate of the main destination country—meaning the length of stay in this destination is the longest.
 If the length of stay in each country is almost the same, apply at the country of first entry.